Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants: Introduction

 \section{Introduction}

-In the era of the ESA \textit{Gaia} mission \citep{Gaia2016} and large spectroscopic datasets from current and upcoming million-star surveys like LAMOST \citep{Zhao12}, APOGEE \citep{Majewski17}, WEAVE \citep{Dalton18}, 4MOST \citep{deJong19}, and GALAH \citep{Buder21}, precision spectroscopy is becoming increasingly important to understand the history and evolution of the Milky Way due to the accuracy and detail of the information being received.
-For example, current and future observations of stars with peculiar chemical abundance patterns, especially in the metal-poor regime, shed light on the assembly of the early Galaxy and its enrichment by supernovae explosions \citep[][]{Nissen18, Helmi20}.
+In the era of the European Space Agency \textit{Gaia} mission \citep{Gaia2016} and large spectroscopic datasets from current and upcoming million-star surveys such as the Large Sky Area Multi-Object Fibre Spectroscopic Telescope \citep{Zhao12}, Apache Point Observatory Galactic Evolution Experiment \citep{Majewski17}, William Herschel Telescope Enhanced Area Velocity Explorer \citep{Dalton18}, 4-metre Multi-Object Spectrograph Telescope \citep{deJong19}, and the Galactic Archaeology with High-Efficiency and high-Resolution Mercator Echelle Spectrograph \citep{Buder21}, precision spectroscopy is becoming increasingly important for understanding the history and evolution of the Milky Way thanks to the accuracy and detail of the information being received.
+For example, current and future observations of stars with peculiar chemical abundance patterns, especially in the metal-poor regime, shed light on the assembly of the early Galaxy and its enrichment by supernova explosions \citep[][]{Nissen18, Helmi20}.

 In this context, titanium is an element of high astrophysical interest. \ion{Ti}{I} and \ion{Ti}{II} lines are observed throughout a wide range of stars and produce numerous spectral lines.
-Thus, they are commonly used to calculate titanium abundances and fundamental stellar parameters such as effective temperature (\teff{}), surface gravity ($\log (g)$), and can also be a proxy for metallicity.
-Moreover, as an $\upalpha$-element titanium abundances can trace stars of different ages \citep{stellarage} due to the titanium output difference between Type Ia and core-collapse supernovae.
+Thus, they are commonly used to calculate titanium abundances and fundamental stellar parameters such as effective temperature (\teff{}) and surface gravity ($\log (g)$), and can also be a proxy for metallicity.
+Moreover, as titanium is an $\upalpha$-element, its abundances can trace stars of different ages \citep{stellarage} due to the titanium output difference between Type Ia and core-collapse supernovae.
 Hence, the Galactic thin and thick discs separate out in the [Ti/Fe] versus [Fe/H] plane \citep{disks}.
 As such, accurate titanium abundance measurements can give insight into the formation and evolution of the Galaxy.

 The success of these types of studies critically depends on the accuracy of the inferred titanium abundances.
 In late-type stars, it is usually possible to infer titanium abundances from both \ion{Ti}{I} and \ion{Ti}{II} lines.
 The level of ionisation balance, $\imbalance\equiv\mathrm{A\left(Ti\right)_{\ion{Ti}{I}}-A\left(Ti\right)_{\ion{Ti}{II}}}$, can therefore be measured, with non-zero values indicative of some deficiency in the spectral models.